-Graduate of Conwell Egan High School where he played soccer and lacrosse.
-He runs the substitution area for our Varsity team.
+Keough is a graduate of Conwell-Egan High School, where he played soccer and lacrosse.
+He runs the substitution area for our varsity team.
 He runs the JV team as he continues to be a vital part of the program.
-He is now in his 6th year at Holy Ghost Prep.
+He is now in his sixth year at Holy Ghost Prep.

 HGP LACROSSE TEAM RULES

 Be on time to all practices and/or meetings.
 If you are going to be late or miss, YOU, not a teammate must notify your coach in advance at to why.